 Awards: Nine-time All-Star, five-time Silver Slugger Award winner, 1992 NL batting champion

 Sheffield, who played in Atlanta during the 2002 and ’03 seasons, stands as one of 19 players to produce at least 500 homers and a .900 career OPS.
-The only other members of this group not yet elected to the Hall of Fame are Bonds, Rodriguez, Albert Pujols, Mark McGwire, Manny Ramirez and David Ortiz.
+The only other members of this group not yet elected to the Hall of Fame are Bonds, Rodriguez, Albert Pujols, Mark McGwire and Manny Ramirez.

-Pujols is still active, and Ortiz is not yet eligible to be placed on the ballot.
-Bonds, Rodriguez, McGwire, Ramirez and Sheffield were all linked to prohibited performance-enhancing drugs during their respective careers.
+Pujols is still active, and Bonds, Rodriguez, McGwire, Ramirez and Sheffield were linked to prohibited performance-enhancing drugs during their respective careers.

 Sheffield, Bonds, Rodriguez, Ramirez, McGwire and Shoeless Joe Jackson are the only retired players who have not been elected after producing a 140 OPS+ and a bWAR of 60 or higher.

-Awards: Five-time All-Star, three-time Silver Slugger Award winner, 1994 All-Star Game MVP
+Awards: Seven-time All-Star, six-time Silver Slugger Award winner, 2010 All-Star Game MVP

 Career: 853 appearances, 903 innings, 2.31 ERA, 422 saves, 1,196 strikeouts, 11.9 strikeouts per nine innings (One of 16 seasons with Atlanta)